jballas/441_work/HW-13/readme.md

 ## Conclusion

 Once I started playing with the shapes and created two revolving rings, I knew immediately what I wanted to create.
 A 3D wedding invitation, but having this vision limited me.
 I couldn't just experiment and see what might happen.
 I had no flexibility with this project.
 I needed to make sure the tree was exactly where I wanted and at the right size, so I struggled trying to make this happen.
-Sometimes, I think I enjoy art when I experiment and do have any expectations for the result.
+Sometimes, I think I enjoy art more when I experiment and don't have any expectations for the result.

  ![Mockup 3D Wedding invitation](screenshot_final.png)